Our Approach to Governance

 Management

-Complete details related to Board governance can be found in our regulatory filings, particularly our annual Proxy Statement.
+Complete details related to Board governance can be found in our regulatory filings, particularly our annual Management Information Circular and Proxy Statement (Information Circular).

 Key highlights include the following: